caracolazuldev/make-do/README.md

 ## Default Variable Initialization
 The `.defaults` file is auto-included, but only after any `.defaults` files in parent directories are loaded first.
 This is to allow intuitive behaviour when not invoking as a sub-make, i.e. from within the directory itself.
 Another benefit is that defaults can be overridden without altering the module files themselves and if desired, can be versioned in the consuming project, while the module might be ignored by version control.

+Be sure to use the conditional (if-empty) assignment operator ` ?= ` in .defaults files unless you want to disable the ability to override the variable.

 Note, any directory not containing a `.defaults` file, will cause the directory tree crawl to be stopped.